Hervian/safety-mirror/README.md

 Notice that you have to provide the method parameters in generics under certain circumstances (When the method is overloaded, or if the method has a varargs parameter).

 Note that the project requires Java 8 or above.

+Note also, that since this project is not in any Maven repo you must use [JitPack](https://jitpack.io/) to add the dependency.